jordeguevara/Testing/README.md

 <b>Manaul Testing</b>  - Postman

-<i>Upload manual test to Postman and work with Niko to share with the rest on the team </i>
+<i>Upload manual test to Postman and work with Niko to share with the rest of the team </i>

 ## Styling Guide